Reporting Sexual Misconduct for Medical Students

 Medical Center Students who wish to report sexual misconduct may notify the University’s Title IX Coordinator or the Deputy Title IX Coordinator.

-Susan Cheng, Deputy Title IX Coordinator for Medical Students
+Kathryn Hart, Deputy Title IX Coordinator for Medical Students

 Georgetown University School of Medicine